0xhb/Labs-Documentation/docs/GCPGoat/VM Privilege Escalation.md

 #### 15. Examine IAM Policies

-Check the permissions assigned to this service account:
+we check the permissions assigned to this service account:

 ```bash